Liberty Bay Books

 With his proven knack for humorously exploring the intrigues, fads, and dramas of middle school, Tom Angleberger has crafted a worthy sequel to his breakout bestseller.

 I think that the characters in this book are some of the best of all time.
 Tommy is the character that is rather off to the side but knows what going on.
 Harvey is the nerdy jerk who always has to be right (sound like anyone we know, Benji?) and then there's Dwight, our hero and the super awesome creator of Origami Yoda.
-Though Dwight always means well he just doesn't always carry it out well.“Waiting On” Wednesday is a weekly meme, hosted by Jill atBreak the Spine, that spotlights upcoming releases I'm eagerly anticipating.
+Though Dwight always means well he just doesn't always carry it out well.

 All titles link to their Goodreads Page